Noeska/illegiblesemantics/projects/proj-2.md

 <a name="brutal"></a>
 ## Brutal Death
 Brutal Death Metal emerged most notably from the 1980s New York Hardcore movement.
 It's characterized by its thumping heaviness, high-speed power chording and riffing, and overall complex rhythms.
 As a rule, their lyrics deal with slasher movies and True Crime, and this is often reflected in their choice of logos.
-These typically incorporate **gore elements** (e.g., bones, intestines, and blood), sometimes to the point where the entire logo exactly resembles like a jigsaw puzzle of bones dripping blood.
+These typically incorporate **gore elements** (e.g., bones, intestines, and blood), sometimes to the point where the entire logo exactly resembles a jigsaw puzzle of bones dripping blood.
 ![Brutal Death Metal](..\assets\img\projects\proj-2\death.jpg)

 ##### Some Brutal Death bands to check out: